The best Amalfi Coast itinerary

 Romantic Rufalo Villa, Ravello, Amalfi Coast © Shutterstock

-Day 4: Transfer to romantic Ravelllo
+Day 4: Travel to Ravelllo

-Perched high above the Amalfi Coast, Ravello is splendid place to conclude this 4 day Amalfi Coast itinerary.
+Perched high above the Amalfi Coast, Ravello is a splendid place to conclude this 4 day Amalfi Coast itinerary.

-On arrival, make your first sight-seeing stop at Villa Rufolo — a 13th-century estate that’s known for its magnificent gardens and coastal views.
+On arrival, make your first sightseeing stop at Villa Rufolo—a 13th-century estate that’s known for its magnificent gardens and coastal views.

-A hands-down highlight of Ravello. the terraces here inspired Wagner’s opera Parsifal.
+A hands-down highlight of Ravello.
+The terraces here inspired Wagner’s opera Parsifal.

 Finally, to dine in memorably fancy style before wrapping up your trip, head to the Michelin-starred Rossellinis.
 Or, for something more casual, Ravello boasts a number of quality family-run trattorias.

-Where to stay
+Where to stay in Ravello

 Joanne Owen